Marco-Christiani/zigrad/README.md

 <br>

 # Zigrad
-#### A deep learning framework built on an autograd engine with high level abstractions and low level control.
+#### Supporting AI innovation from ideation to results.

+AI frameworks optimized for rapid research iteration do not seamlessly transition into the infrastructure required for large-scale training.
+This fragmented pipeline creates redundant engineering effort and slows iteration cycles.
+Zigrad provides a path to performance that preserves the natural development workflow researchers prefer; bridging research and engineering.
+Using Zigrad you can:

+  - Experiment using high-level, PyTorch-like abstractions
+  - Gradually opt into fine-grained control and performance optimizations
+  - Access low-level primitives and assert control--without switching frameworks, code translation, or building complex extensions.
+  - Quickly transition research to high performance training

 https://github.com/user-attachments/assets/3842aa72-9b16-4c25-8789-eac7159e3768

 **Fast**
 <!-- benchmarks -->

 2.5x+ speedup over a compiled PyTorch model on Apple Silicon, 1.5x on x86.
-Expect similar performance gains across more architectures and platforms as MKL/CUDA support improves and Zigrad's ML graph compiler is operational.*
+Expect similar performance gains across more architectures and platforms as MKL/CUDA support improves and Zigrad's ML graph compiler is operational.
 <!-- link to a benchmarking page -->
 <!-- only need one of the bm plots, probably fast vs fast since that requires the least explanation -->